Storage & Retention of Medical Records

 In conclusion

-Adhering to the above best practice should assist in preventing or defending any complaints relating to the storage and retention of patients’ records.
 If you have any queries or concerns surrounding the issues raised in this fact sheet, please do not hesitate to call the PMP medicolegal helpline.
-The helpline is open 24/7, contact details can be found on your policy documents or customer card.
+The PMP medicolegal helpline is available to customers 24/7.
+The contact details are in your policy documents, or you can access the helpline through the PMP WebApp.

 Originally published December 2021